-Water is a powerful element, necessary to fulfill your basic needs.
+Water is a powerful element, necessary to fulfil your basic needs.
 But at times, it can be unpredictable.

 Therefore, it is advisable to take preventive measures to save and prepare your home from flooding or any other subsequent water damage.